 - Revise as necessary based on the faculty’s suggestions.

-- If the faculty members decide to endorse your proposal, print out the Student-Initiated Connection Form, fill it out completely (it is your responsibility to ascertain in which area each course lies, to include the correct course number, name, and semester, and to obtain faculty signatures)
+- If the faculty members decide to endorse your proposal, print out the Student-Initiated Connection Form (pdf), fill it out completely.
+Choose a title that reflects the connection(s) that you’ve identified.
+It is your responsibility to ascertain in which area each course lies, to include the correct course number, name, and semester, and to obtain faculty signatures.

 Guidelines for Student-Initiated Connection Proposals